Experienced New Orleans Rideshare Accident Attorney Helping Victims Seek Justice

 Call Bloom Legal Today for a Free Consultation to Discuss Your Ridesharing Accident Injuries

 Whether you were visiting New Orleans or live here in Louisiana, if you have been injured in a ridesharing accident, we can help.
 At Bloom Legal, our New Orleans rideshare accident attorneys understand the legal and practical nuances of these cases and know how to overcome the hurdles that ridesharing companies put in the way of accident victims seeking compensation for their negligence or that of their drivers.

-With fierce advocacy and unwavering dedication, the New Orleans car accident attorneys at Bloom Legal will fight to get you what you deserve when you have been injured in an Uber, Lyft or taxi accident.
-Contact us today at 504-636-6729 or through our contact form to arrange for your free consultation to discuss the details of your claim.
+With fierce advocacy and unwavering dedication, a New Orleans rideshare accident attorney at Bloom Legal will fight to get you what you deserve when you have been injured in an Uber, Lyft or taxi accident.
+Contact us today at 504-599-9997 or through our contact form to arrange for your free consultation to discuss the details of your claim.

 Stay Safe During